ckeditor/ckeditor5/docs/builds/guides/integration/advanced-setup.md

 	postcss-loader \
 	raw-loader \
 	style-loader \
-	webpack@^3.11.0
+	webpack@^3.11.0 \
+    webpack-sources@1.0.1
 ```

 You may also want to install [`babel-minify-webpack-plugin`](https://github.com/webpack-contrib/babel-minify-webpack-plugin) if you plan to minify ES6+ code.

 <info-box warning>
 	Unfortunately, at the moment of writing this note, [webpack@4.x causes issues](https://github.com/ckeditor/ckeditor5-dev/issues/371).
+Hence, webpack@3.x is used in the scenario above.
+Additionally, webpack-sources@1.0.1 [is needed due to another issue](https://github.com/ckeditor/ckeditor5/issues/658).
 </info-box>

 ### Webpack configuration